Napat2022/C-sharp-Mini-Project/README.md

-# Mini-Project
+# JAVA-Mini-Project
-This repository include my projects that have been done in courses or self-study.
+This repository has my JAVA projects that have been done in Business Programming subject. created by Napat Parkdee